 Granite dominates the geology of Yosemite National Park.
-The park boundary perfectly frames a landscape that is composed almost entirely granite, and it’s no surprise that this landscape contains some of the most iconic rock formations on earth.
+The park boundary perfectly frames a landscape that is composed almost entirely of granite, and it’s no surprise that this landscape contains some of the most iconic rock formations on earth.

 Intrusive Suites and BatholithsA group of plutons that are considered to be part of the same magmatic event and thus related are called intrusive suites.
 Intrusive suites typically are emplaced over about 10 million years and are often interpreted as being the roots of a single volcanic system.
 There are seven intrusive suites in Yosemite National Park.
 The Tuolumne Intrusive Suite is the youngest and most extensive, occupying about 1/3 of the park’s area.
 The Tuolumne Intrusive Suite contains many famous rock types including the Half Dome Granodiorite and Cathedral Peak Granite.